 Of course, there is a higher price tag on these items, but many consider it worthwhile when weighing the cost of protecting our planet.

-Overall polyester is a great choice when choosing clothing and material for any of your hiking activities.
+Overall, polyester is a great choice when choosing attire for your hiking activities.

 Since polyester blends well with other fabrics, you have various options that will feel great against your skin, properly fit your body type, and offer fashionable colors.

 Most importantly, you will stay dry since polyester works to wick the moisture away from your body.

 Choosing the right hiking gear for your adventure begins with understanding the advantages and disadvantages of fabric and making sure it is right for you!